RedPisa/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi there!
 This is Yunpeng Zhao (赵云鹏 in Chinese).
 I got my bachelor's degree in Aircraft Control and Information Engineering at Beihang University (BUAA) this June and going to take a gap year to deepen my research.
-I have decided to pursue further studies at the doctorate level upon successful completion of my undergraduate studies, and <font color="red">I am looking for an available Ph.D., M.Phil, or RA position!</font>
+I have decided to pursue further studies at the doctorate level upon successful completion of my undergraduate studies, and <font color="red">I am looking for an available Ph.D., self-funded Master, or RA position!</font>

 During my undergraduate study, I worked with [Prof. Bo Liu](http://www.sa.buaa.edu.cn/info/1014/4787.htm) on machine learning for medical image analysis and graph neural networks.
 My research interests lie in Medical Image Analysis, AI for Health and Computer Vision currently and I am open to explore other topics.